Capitalizing on Clarity: Should Southern Be Capitalized?

 However, when discussing specific regions or proper nouns like the Southern United States, we capitalize “Southern.”
 For instance:

-• The Southern United States experiences a milder winter than the Southern Hemisphere countries like Australia.
+• The Southern United States experiences a milder winter than countries in the Southern Hemisphere, like Australia.

 • The Southern United States is known for its warm climate and hospitality, which is quite different from the countries located in the southern hemisphere.